 How often should you update a homepage?

-For many companies with a strong web presence, the question of how often you should update the homepage is an ongoing debate.
-How often you update the homepage depends on the type of business and on the goals of the company.
+For ecommerce retailers with a strong web presence, the question of how often you should update the homepage may come up every now and then.
+How often you update the homepage depends on a few things. the type of business and on the goals of the company.

 To prevent your team from spending too much time, make sure the homepage update schedule aligns with the cadence of the business as a whole.
 Do weekly updates really make sense if your average user only visits the site once per month?

 Regardless of business type, my personal rule of thumb for how often a company should spend its time updating a homepage is this:

 Number of homepage refreshes per month = Repeat visitor average monthly visits